How to Say "to sense" in Spanish

 Siento que algo malo va a pasar.

-I have a feeling that something bad is going to happen.
+I sense that something bad is going to happen.

 Él sintió que ella no le estaba diciendo toda la verdad.